scalar-labs/scalar-kubernetes/docs/ManualDeploymentGuideScalarDLAuditorOnAWS.md

 ### Steps

-* Create 3 peering connections between the Ledger, Auditor and Client VPCs based on the [AWS official guide](https://docs.aws.amazon.com/vpc/latest/peering/create-vpc-peering-connection.html).
+* Create three peering connections between the Ledger, Auditor and Client VPCs based on the [AWS official guide](https://docs.aws.amazon.com/vpc/latest/peering/create-vpc-peering-connection.html).
     * Peering between Ledger and Auditor.
     * Peering between Ledger and Client.
     * Peering between Auditor and Client.
 * Update route tables for VPC peering connection based on the [AWS official guide](https://docs.aws.amazon.com/vpc/latest/peering/vpc-peering-routing.html).
-* Add new Inbound and Outbound rules to restrict unwanted access to Ledger and Auditor.
+* Add new Inbound and Outbound rules to restrict unwanted access to the Ledger.
     * Add new Inbound rules to Ledger Network ACLs to allow ephemeral ports (1024–65535) to access Ledger Envoy LoadBalancer (e.g., 50051 and 50052 by default) from the Auditor and Client.
         * You must set high priority to these rules.
-    * Add new Inbound rules to Ledger Network ACLs to restrict access to all ports except ephemeral ports from the Auditor and Client.
+    * Add new Inbound rules to Ledger Network ACLs to restrict all access from the Auditor and Client.
         * You must set the next priority to these rules.
-    * Add new Inbound rule to Ledger Network ACLs to allow all access from the internet.
+    * Add a new Inbound rule to Ledger Network ACLs to allow all access from the same Ledger VPC
         * You must set the next priority to this rule.
+    * Add a new Inbound rule to Ledger Network ACLs to allow ephemeral ports (1024–65535) access from the internet.
+        * You must set the next priority to this rule.
-    * Add new Outbound rule to Ledger Network ACLs to allow all access to the internet.
+    * Add a new Outbound rule to Ledger Network ACLs to allow all access to the internet.
-    * Add all Ledger subnets to subnet associations of Ledger Network ACLs.
+    * Add Ledger private subnets to subnet associations of the Ledger Network ACLs.
+* Add new Inbound and Outbound rules to restrict unwanted access to the Auditor.
     * Add new Inbound rules to Auditor Network ACLs to allow ephemeral ports (1024–65535) to access Auditor Envoy LoadBalancer (e.g., 40051 and 40052 by default) from the Ledger and Client.
         * You must set high priority to these rules.
-    * Add new Inbound rules to Auditor Network ACLs to restrict access to all ports except ephemeral ports from the Ledger and Client.
+    * Add new Inbound rules to Auditor Network ACLs to restrict all access from the Ledger and Client.
         * You must set the next priority to these rules.
-    * Add new Inbound rule to Auditor Network ACLs to allow all access from the internet.
+    * Add a new Inbound rule to Auditor Network ACLs to allow all access from the same Auditor VPC.
         * You must set the next priority to this rule.
+    * Add a new Inbound rule to Auditor Network ACLs to allow ephemeral ports (1024–65535) access from the internet.
+        * You must set the next priority to this rule.
-    * Add new Outbound rule to Auditor Network ACLs to allow all access to the internet.
+    * Add a new Outbound rule to Auditor Network ACLs to allow all access to the internet.
-    * Add all Auditor subnets to subnet associations of Auditor Network ACLs.
+    * Add Auditor private subnets to subnet associations of the Auditor Network ACLs.

 Note: - We expect you have created the Client VPC for your application deployment.